kai/repo-syncing-test/README.md

 ### Getting Started

-Both methods I'll describe need you to have a "bare" version of the GitHub repository onto your internal server.
+Both methods I'll describe need a "bare" version of the GitHub repository on your internal server.
 This worked best for me:

 ```bash
 cd ~/projects/repo-sync-test/